Skip to content

 • How long you want your policy to last.
 You’ll pay less for short-term cover.

-• How long your deferral period is.
+• How long your deferred period is.
 Generally, the longer you can wait, the less you’ll pay in premiums.

 Is income protection taxable?

 Not usually.
-Payments received from policies to cover sickness, disability or unemployment will generally be tax free if the premiums were paid out of taxed income, according to HMRC.
+Payments received from policies to cover sickness, disability or unemployment will generally be tax-free.

 What else should I consider when comparing income protection insurance for self-employed people?

-With self-employed income protection cover, your insurance provider will assess if you’re able to work if you make a claim.
-They’ll base their decision on the definition of being ‘fit to work’ detailed in your policy.
+With self-employed income protection cover, your insurance provider will want to assess your ability to work if you make a claim.
+They’ll base their decision on their definition of being ‘fit to work’, which is detailed in your policy.

-The terms of your income protection cover and the procedures used to assess your capacity to work can vary greatly among insurance providers.
-That’s why you should check the details of any policy carefully before you buy.
+The terms of your income protection cover and how you’re assessed will vary between insurance providers.
+So, check the details of any policy carefully before you buy.

-It’s also worth bearing in mind that income protection cover is not intended to cover lost income for reasons other than sickness or injury.
+It’s also worth bearing in mind that income protection cover is only intended to cover lost income due to sickness or injury.
 You won’t be able to claim for loss of income caused by losing a client or a project, for example.

-You should also consider that that there’s no cash-in value for self-employed income protection insurance.
-If you don’t use it, you won’t get any pay-out.
+You should also consider that there’s no cash-in value for self-employed income protection insurance.
+If you don’t use it, you won’t get any payout.

 What other insurance policies should self-employed people consider?

 Life insurance for self-employed people could be worth considering, particularly if you have dependants.
-There are policies tailored specifically for self-employed people.
+There are policies tailored specifically for self-employment.

 Frequently asked questions

-A deferral period is how long you’ll have to wait to get your first payment after making a successful claim if you’re injured or ill.
-This could be anything from a week to over a year.
+A deferred period is how long you’ll have to wait to get your first payment after making a successful claim if you’re injured or ill.
+This could be anything from a week to two years.

 When deciding about self-employment income protection policies, you should think carefully about how long you can afford to wait before receiving a payment.